derekdylu/plant-hunter/README.md

 # Plant Hunter

-Plant Hunter is a Traditional Chinese interactive quiz created to accompany the documentary campaign **花開富貴：找到你靈魂中的稀有植物**.
+Plant Hunter is an interactive quiz game created to accompany the documentary campaign **花開富貴：找到你靈魂中的稀有植物**.
 Players answer ten illustrated questions, receive one of four plant profiles, and can share the result.

 ## Project status

-This is a preserved 2023 campaign project with a modernized build and security baseline.
 The game can run as a static React application; optional Netlify Functions record aggregate quiz and share events in MongoDB.

 Before publishing or deploying a fork, review the [publication checklist](#publication-checklist), especially the media rights and privacy items.